Can Large Language Models Master Complex Card Games?: Experiments

 \vpara{Experimental Design.} We fine-tune the language model separately on each game's data and then evaluate its performance on the respective game.
 The training data information for each game is presented in Table~\ref{tab:method_game_gen}.
 For each game, we train on all training data for one epoch, saving a checkpoint every 400 steps.
 This allows us to analyze the model's performance changes with different amounts of training data.
 Additionally, we fine-tune three different types of LLMs and five different sizes of LLMs to explore the impact of model type and size on performance.

 \vpara{Results and Analysis.} The results of DouDizhu, GuanDan, and Mahjong are shown in Figure~\ref{fig:dou}-Figure~\ref{fig:riichi}.
 As shown in the figure, with the increasing amount of training data, the performance of the LLM in Doudizhu and Guandan gradually approaches that of the teacher model.
 In Mahjong, even though there is no available teacher model, the LLM has achieved performance comparable to that of a very strong Mahjong AI.
 Figure~\ref{fig:intro_game_comp} and Table~\ref{tab:method_game_gen} have already shown that these three games have high complexity (long average decision steps and a large number of valid actions per step).
 These results indicate that, \textbf{given sufficient high-quality data, LLMs can master complex card games}.
-Three base models lack the strategic knowledge required for games, resulting in poor initial performance.
 As training progresses, the model acquires more and more game strategic knowledge, leading to a continuous improvement in win rate.
 It is worth noting that DouZero actually consists of three models, with one model trained for the Landlord and two models for the two Farmers.
 In contrast, LLMs can play all three roles with a single model, further demonstrating their powerful learning capability and versatility.

-\vpara{Different Games and Model Types.} As shown in Figure~\ref{fig:guan} and Figure~\ref{fig:riichi}, in Guandan and Mahjong, there is no significant difference in performance among the three models, indicating that the learning capabilities of the three models are comparable. \textit{However, in DouDizhu, the performance of GLM is significantly worse than Qwen and LLaMA.} To analyze the performance differences of different models in DouDizhu, we further plot the win rates of the models when playing different roles, as shown in Figure~\ref{fig:dou_landlord} and Figure~\ref{fig:dou_farmer}.
-As observed from Figure~\ref{fig:dou_landlord} and Figure~\ref{fig:dou_farmer}, GLM performs better than Qwen and LlaMA in DouDizhu-Landlord, while performing significantly worse than the two models in DouDizhu-Farmer.
+\vpara{Different Games and Model Types.} As shown in Figure~\ref{fig:guan} and Figure~\ref{fig:riichi}, in Guandan and Mahjong, there is no significant difference in performance among the three models, indicating that the learning capabilities of the three models are comparable. \textit{However, in DouDizhu, the performance of GLM is significantly worse than Qwen and Llama.} To analyze the performance differences of different models in DouDizhu, we further plot the win rates of the models when playing different roles, as shown in Figure~\ref{fig:dou_landlord} and Figure~\ref{fig:dou_farmer}.
+As observed from Figure~\ref{fig:dou_landlord} and Figure~\ref{fig:dou_farmer}, GLM performs better than Qwen and Llama in DouDizhu-Landlord, while performing significantly worse than the two models in DouDizhu-Farmer.
 This suggests that GLM did not effectively balance the learning between the two roles and focused more on the landlord role, leading to weaker performance for the farmer role.